What you’ll learn to do: list and describe the types of plans and common planning tools

 The Role of Budgets in the Planning Process

-Refer to the “Organizational Plan Hierarchy” figure earlier and locate the box labeled “Budgets.”
+Refer back to Figure 1 and locate the box labeled “Budgets.”
 Notice that budgets are examples of single-use, short-term plans.
 An organization’s budget is a document that details the financial and physical resources allocated to a project or department.
 They are single-use plans because they are specific to a particular period or event.
 For example, departments may have a hiring budget that allocates a certain number of positions and a total salary value for a calendar year.
 Next year, that budget may be the same or it may change, depending upon conditions in the organization.
 But it cannot be assumed that the budget will stay the same.
 Zero-based budgets look at each budget as if it were brand new and require managers to justify each of the budgeted items.
 This process ensures that budgets are closely tied to the latest organizational goals.

 Managers deal with a variety of budget types: